 Then it dawned on me… what I learned about God as a kid was someone else’s list.
 It was no more inspired by God than my list.
 That list was someone else’s interpretation of God.
 It isn’t wrong … it isn’t right… it is simply their list.
 I wouldn’t go to the grocery store with someone else’s shopping list for my house, why was I trying to retrofit my life with someone else’s beliefs?
 No wonder I couldn’t find God… I was looking for someone else’s.

 Good people are so quick to tell me what’s in this portion of the Bible or the Quran or that section of the Torah, and they use the books to justify their beliefs… I think it is wonderful that holy books are written and inspire people to follow a life path.
 These texts are guides, just like the GPS in your car.
-Follow the message spoken and you’ll get where you’re going or set out to find your way, and the books will still help when help is needed.
-That is why they were created… not to harm you … but to guide you.
+Follow the message spoken and you’ll get where you’re going.
+The books were written to provide They weren’t created to harm people. help when help is needed.
+Holy books are guides for living.
 If the GPS says, “Warning accident ahead,” I can interpret that to mean “ I will be destroyed if I don’t flash my lights to warn others of imminent death and run in another direction… or I can proceed with caution.
 The choice is mine.

 I have found the God of my understanding, and he is not expecting me to do anything other than to be the best “Rob” I can be while I’m here.
 He (because I think God is a guy) wants me to work on me… not MJ or you or the blonde hoochie woman who lives upstairs.
 I’ve got a full-time job navigating through life without using what time I have left like an Uber driver picking up converts along the way.
 My God created the world and me, he doesn’t need me to promote him like Mary Kaye Cosmetics or Amway.
 I don’t need to tell five people… so they can tell five people… so they can tell five people… he doesn’t need my help.